rikogeln/azure-sdk-for-python/sdk/mixedreality/azure-mixedreality-remoterendering/README.md

 [![Build Status](https://dev.azure.com/azure-sdk/public/_apis/build/status/azure-sdk-for-python.client?branchName=master)](https://dev.azure.com/azure-sdk/public/_build/latest?definitionId=46?branchName=master)

-# Azure Template Package client library for Python
+# Azure Remote Rendering Package client library for Python

-This template package matches necessary patterns that the development team has established to create a unified sdk functional from Python 2.7 onwards.
-The packages contained herein can be installed singly or as part of the `azure` namespace.
-Any other introductory text should go here.

-This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8

-For a more complete set of Azure libraries, see https://aka.ms/azsdk/python/all
+TODO: describe the service

+## Prerequisites

+- An [Azure subscription][azure_sub].
+- You must have an [Azure Remote Rendering](https://docs.microsoft.com/azure/remote-rendering/) account

+- Familiarity with the authentication and credential concepts from the [Azure Identity library][azure_identity].
+- Python 2.7, or 3.5 or later is required to use this package.

 # Getting started